TobikoData/sqlmesh/docs/integrations/dbt.md

 ```

 `{{ start_ds }}` and `{{ end_ds }}` are the jinja equivalents of SQLMesh's `@start_ds` and `@end_ds` predefined time macro variables.
 See all [predefined time variables](../concepts/macros.md#predefined-variables) available in jinja.

+### Incremental model configuration

+SQLMesh provides configuration parameters that enable control over how incremental computations occur.
+These parameters are set in the model's `config` block.

+The [`batch_size` parameter](../concepts/models/overview.md#batch_size) determines the maximum number of time intervals to run in a single job.

+The [`lookback` parameter](../concepts/models/overview.md#lookback) is used to capture late arriving data.
+It sets the number of units of late arriving data the model should expect and must be a positive integer.

 ## Tests
 SQLMesh uses dbt tests to perform SQLMesh [audits](../concepts/audits.md) (coming soon).